Glenbrook Academy of International Studies

 Founded in 1981, the Glenbrook Academy of International Studies is a nationally recognized program integrating the teaching and learning of English, Social Studies, and World Languages for students in the Glenbrook High Schools.

-The World Language for the Class of 2027 will be Spanish
+The World Language for the Class of 2028 will be French

 Interviews and Impromptu Writing

-On Thursday, January 26th, Academy applicants will complete two writing samples and sit for an interview with staff and current students.
+On Thursday, January 25th, Academy applicants will complete two writing samples and sit for an interview with staff and current students.
 We will do this in person at Glenbrook South High School unless health conditions change.
-Applicants must report to Room 2139 at 3:45pm.
-This room is located on the Second Floor, East Wing.
+Applicants must report to the Lyceum, Room 1109, at 3:45 p.m.
+This room is located on the First Floor, East Wing.

 Please contact Mr. Whipple or Mrs. Chandiles with any questions or concerns.

 On Friday, February 16 (after school), each applicant will be sent an email containing The Academy's final decision on placement.
 In the meantime, all applicants should complete the high school registration materials required of all eighth graders.
 Those eighth graders placed into The Academy will be rescheduled by guidance counselors later this spring.

 In the late 1970s, the faculties of The Glenbrook High Schools developed a Statement of Philosophic Goals and Objectives for the 1980s.
 At the core of that document was the following assertion:

 “We believe that man is essentially a rational being with the potential for developing his unique talents to create and sustain a wholesome existence.
 To realize this philosophic goal, we believe that the school should teach and the young should achieve the following objectives: 1) To recognize that individual and cultural values other than their own have purpose and validity; and 2) To know that the world's people are becoming increasingly interdependent and to accept membership in an ever-widening world community as essential to human progress.”